All About the Metal Roofing

 Cost of Metal Roofing

 While the initial material and installation cost of a metal roof is higher than asphalt or other standard roofing material, the longevity is far superior–lasting two to three times longer than a typical nonmetal roof.
-Ranging from $300-700 per square foot, the cost of metal roofing can vary depending on the style you select–a product like steel being more moderately priced, while copper is more expensive.
+Ranging from $3.00 to $9.00 per square foot, the cost of metal roofing can vary depending on the style you select–a product like steel being more moderately priced, while copper is more expensive.
+The price also differs for metal shingles versus metal panels.
 That said, metal roofing will definitely increase the resale value of your home.
 Across the country, homeowners who invest in metal roofing get an average ROI of 85.9%.
 Metal roofing can also lower your insurance rates because of its fire resistance, especially in states like Texas and California that are vulnerable to wildfires.

 Traditional roofing products contribute an estimated 20 billion pounds of waste to U.S. landfills on an annual basis.
 Metal roofing is a more eco-friendly option as it is made from 30-60% recycled material (and is 100% recyclable) and can be installed over an existing roof, eliminating the out-of-pocket cost, as well as the environmental impact of taking off and disposing an old roof.
 Additionally, most metal roofing products make use of reflective pigment technology, making your home more energy efficient and decreasing your monthly utility bills by up to 40%.
 Reflective pigment technology comes in the form of a simple coating that enables metal roofs to reflect heat in the summer, while providing superior insulation in the winter.
 Metal roofing provides long-term energy savings, while decreasing your overall environmental impact.